IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 ![project_schema](/2024/FindRecipe/project_schema.jpg)

-* Telegram Bot - service to communicate with the customer.
-It contacts the server to get information.
-* Server - it's used to calculate and compose the optimal menu.
+* Telegram bot: A Telegram bot acts as the primary interface for communicating with clients, allowing them to interact with the server and obtain information.
+It is in charge of receiving user requests, routing them to the server for processing, and returning results to users.

-  The server communicates with the database and processes the results.
+* Server: The server functions as a computational engine, calculating and optimizing menu composition based on incoming requests.
+It communicates with the database to retrieve recipe information, processes Telegram bot requests, and creates ideal menu suggestions, effectively centralizing the system's main operation.

-  Responds to requests from the bot.
-* DB - stores recipe information. communicates with the server.
+* Database: The database contains and manages the recipe information necessary for menu design.
+It communicates with the server to deliver data updates and receive recipe information as needed.

-2. **Data Management**: ...
+2. **Data Management**:

+* MongoDB is chosen for data storage and management due to its fast, flexible, scalable, and Python-integrated capabilities.
+The server will access and manipulate data using MongoDB drivers and libraries, ensuring efficient processing and data integrity.
+The diagram depicts the MongoDB schema, outlining the structure and relationships of stored data for efficient menu generation and recipe management.

 3. **User Interface (UI) Design**: